awsdocs/amazon-ses-developer-guide/doc-source/sending-email-suppression-list.md

 ------

-  To enable the account\-level suppression list, you have to specify at least one reason for the `suppressed-reasons` parameter\.
+  To enable your account\-level suppression list, you have to specify at least one reason for the `suppressed-reasons` parameter\.
 You can specify either `BOUNCE` or `COMPLAINT`, or you can specify both, as shown in the preceding example\.

-**To configure the account\-level suppression list using the SES console:**
+**To configure your account\-level suppression list using the SES console:**

 1. Sign in to the AWS Management Console and open the Amazon SES console at [https://console\.aws\.amazon\.com/ses/](https://console.aws.amazon.com/ses/)\.